Apply for RMIT's Vice-Chancellor’s Research Fellowships

 Yes, you can apply for an RMIT Vice-Chancellor’s Research Fellowship while you hold an externally funded research fellowship such as an ARC DECRA or Future Fellowship.
 Please ensure that any external fellowships you hold are listed in your CV as part of your application.

 No, you cannot apply for more than one fellowship at a time.
-You should establish which Fellowship category is most suited to you, given the eligibility criteria in the position descriptions for each category, as well your skills and experience and apply for that fellowship.
+You should establish which Fellowship category is most suited to you, considering the eligibility criteria in the position descriptions for each category, as well your skills and experience and apply for that fellowship.

-RMIT staff on Casual or Fixed-Term contracts who meet the Fellowship’s eligibility criteria are eligible to apply.
+RMIT staff on Casual or Fixed-Term contracts who meet the eligibility criteria are eligible to apply.
 However, RMIT staff members already in an ongoing position are not eligible to apply for a Vice-Chancellor’s Research Fellowship.

 Yes, there is no limit on how many times you can apply for a Vice-Chancellor’s Research Fellowship.
 If a previous application was unsuccessful and you have developed your academic track record and/or gained further experience since that application, RMIT encourages you to apply again.